 Please note that Alderney joined Phase 5b on Friday 4 September 2020.

 The full details of Phase 5b, including the criteria for each category group and their self-isolation requirements can be found at https://covid19.gov.gg/guidance/travel/phase5b.
 The Group A, B and C countries can be found at https://covid19.gov.gg/guidance/travel/countries.

-This means that any person arriving in the Bailiwick from anywhere in the world (including, for the avoidance of doubt, Jersey and the United Kingdom, but not the Isle of Man) will be required to provide specified information and satisfactory proof of their identity to any customs officer, police officer or other authorized person who requests the information.
+Any person arriving in the Bailiwick from anywhere in the world (including, for the avoidance of doubt, Jersey and the United Kingdom, but not the Isle of Man) will be required to provide specified information and satisfactory proof of their identity to any customs officer, police officer or other authorised person who requests the information.
 This information is required in order to enable the Medical Officer of Health to contact that person without delay during the 14-day period of self-isolation.
-The form that requires completion is here: Legal Notice - Self Isolation and Data Form Legal advice - V6 wef 00.01 hrs 7 August 2020.
+The form that requires completion is here: Legal Notice - Self Isolation and Data Form Legal advice - 12 October 2020.
 You can also obtain copies of these when you check-in for travel to Guernsey.